Affiliate links on Android Authority may earn us a commission. Learn more.

 See also: The best running watches you can buy

-How to track calories with apps
+How to use calorie-tracking apps

 Don’t forget to exercise

 For example, your calories burned walking a mile might be somewhere in the region of 120.
-However, seeing as you would typically burn about 20 calories in the 15 minutes it takes you, only 100 of those calories were active calories.
+However, seeing as you would typically burn about 20 calories in the 15 minutes it took you, only 100 of those calories were active calories.
 This is useful to keep in mind if you want to know how to track calories accurately.

-Why this doesn’t work for everyone
+Why calorie tracking doesn’t work for everyone

 Calorie tracking is a great way to lose weight, and it’s always the first place to start if you’re looking for predictable results.
 However, this method doesn’t work for everyone.
 For some, it can become tedious or even stressful.

 Things that affect calories burned in a day

-Remember, calorie tracking is never a precise art
+Remember, calorie tracking is never a precise art.

 A final word of caution is not to consider calorie tracking as the be-all and end-all of health.
-Theoretically, you can lose weight by eating only donuts and never exercising, as long as you kept your deficit at a certain number.
+Theoretically, you can lose weight by eating only donuts and never exercising, as long as you keep your deficit at a certain number.

 Hopefully, you don’t need me to tell you that this is not a good idea.
 Food is not just fuel; it also provides the very building blocks that your body uses to build tissue, create enzymes, and fight infections.
-Therefore, a proper, balanced diet is key.
+Therefore, a proper, balanced diet is vital.
 Likewise, the benefits of exercise go far beyond weight loss.

 Learning how to track calories is one thing, but consider it just another tool in your arsenal.
 Although, with the right tracker and the right strategy, it can be an extremely effective one.